-The rear-mounted three-cylinder turbo diesel engine is somewhat noisy under acceleration, but delivers impressive fuel economy.
-A six-speed, clutchless sequential transmission can be optioned up to a “Softouch” that can also be put into automatic mode.
-Handling certainly isn’t on par with Mercedes’ conventional models, but Smart can spin on its own axis – handy in tight parking spots – and when its standard three-season tires are replaced with winter rubber, it’s actually much better in snow than expected.
-It handles nasty roads about the same as other small economy cars which, given its tiny footprint, is meant as a compliment.
-ABS and electronic stability program are standard; since a car with such a small wheelbase can easily spin, the ESP cannot be turned off.
-Neither can the front passenger airbag: Smart is not intended for the parents of small children.
+The rear-mounted, three-cylinder turbodiesel engine is noisy under acceleration, but delivers impressive fuel economy.
+The six-speed, clutchless sequential transmission can be optioned to a “Softouch” version that can also be put into automatic mode, although shift changes are neck-snapping.
+When its stock three-season tires are replaced with winter rubber, it’s actually much better in snow than expected.
+ABS and an electronic stability program are standard, and since it can spin on its own axis, the ESP cannot be disabled.
+The front passenger airbag can’t be turned off, either: Smart is not intended for the parents of small children.

 The cabriolet features a “Tritop” that opens three ways.
-The power canvas roof peels back; unlock the latch, and it drops down to open the rear.
-The side rails can be removed and stowed in a special storage area inside the trunk lid to turn the Smart into a convertible that’s surprisingly sturdy, with no cowl shake.
-While it’s not as simple as a conventional one-button power convertible top, it only takes a couple of minutes and is easy to do.
+The power canvas roof peels back; unlock the latch, and it drops down to open the rear as well.
+The side rails can be removed and stowed in a special storage area inside the trunk lid, to turn the Smart into a convertible that’s surprisingly sturdy and with no cowl shake.
+While it’s not as simple as a conventional one-button power convertible top, it only takes a couple of minutes to open it completely, and it’s easy to do.

 Both the coupe and cabriolet come in three trim lines.
 The base Pure comes with 15-inch steel wheels, central locking with remote, CD player, storage box in the doors, power windows, and intermittent rear wiper (on the coupe).

 The mid-line Pulse adds 15-inch alloy wheels, three-spoke leather-wrapped wheel with gearshift paddles, clock, tachometer, glass roof with sunscreen (on the coupe), and silver-painted grille.